thisisartium/gpt_agent/README.md

 # Shut down the process if it has not received any activity within 200ms
 {:ok, pid} = GptAgent.connect(thread_id: thread_id, assistant_id: assistant_id, timeout_ms: 200)
 ```

+There is also a receive timeout value for the HTTP requests to OpenAI.
+This is
+specified via the `:receive_timeout_ms` configuration value in your application
+config, however if the agent timeout is set to a smaller value, the agent
+timeout will also be used as the receive timeout.
+This is to prevent situations
+where the Agent will hang due to OpenAI taking too long to respond.